-Programs at GiGi’s Playhouse Des Moines offer foundational learning opportunities for individuals of all ages with Down syndrome, their families and the community.
+Programs at GiGi’s Playhouse offer foundational learning opportunities for individuals with Down syndrome, their families and the community.

 GiGi’s Playhouse programs support families in developing high expectations for their son or daughter with Down syndrome.
 Many families are blindsided by a diagnosis of Down syndrome in pregnancy or at birth, and GiGi’s programs aim to help parents overcome the diagnosis and maintain high expectations for their child to achieve success in social, educational and employment opportunities in the future.
 Our staff and volunteers support parents in maintaining high expectations, even through challenging periods of time.
 By encouraging their child to follow routines and participate fully, parents take a big step in recognizing their child’s potential.

 - Create opportunities for parent networking and provide educational tools

 - Instill high expectations for each participant to follow program routines and to fully participate in planned activities